wealth-coin/AeriumX/doc/init.md

 All three configurations assume several paths that might need to be adjusted.

 Binary:              /usr/bin/aeriumxd
-Configuration file:  /etc/aeriumx/aeriumx.conf
+Configuration file:  /etc/wealthsilo/wealthsilo.conf
 Data directory:      /var/lib/aeriumxd
 PID file:            /var/run/aeriumxd/aeriumxd.pid (OpenRC and Upstart)
                      /var/lib/aeriumxd/aeriumxd.pid (systemd)

-The configuration file, PID directory (if applicable) and data directory should all be owned by the aeriumx user and group.
-It is advised for security reasons to make the configuration file and data directory only readable by the aeriumx user and group.
-Access to aeriumx-cli and other aeriumxd rpc clients can then be controlled by group membership.
+The configuration file, PID directory (if applicable) and data directory should all be owned by the wealthsilo user and group.
+It is advised for security reasons to make the configuration file and data directory only readable by the wealthsilo user and group.
+Access to wealthsilo-cli and other aeriumxd rpc clients can then be controlled by group membership.

 4. Installing Service Configuration